danixland/bash-notes/README.md

  * display a note `--show=[note ID]`, or `-s[note ID]`.

-   It's also possible to simply pass [note ID] as an argument to the script and the corresponding note will be displayed.
+   It's also possible to simply pass `[note ID]` as an argument to the script and the corresponding note will be displayed.

    ```bash
    notes.sh 1
    ```

 The *note id* is assigned when the note is created, and that's how you refer to the note in the program.
+You can see the IDs assigned to each note when listing them.

 ##### Plain listing vs "colorful"